simonhlee97/sushispicelatte/README.md

-# Jinjja Hoosier
+# Sushi Spice Latte

 A blog by Simon Lee, built with 11ty, hosted on GitHub Pages.

 ### table of contents:

+- my blog's taxonomy
 - todos, ideas for this website
-- my blog's taxonomy
 - changelog
 - learn more